Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 As a new visitor to the website...

-- I want a basic understanding of what the game is (the title).
+- I want a simple intrusive game to curb boredom.
-- I want to be able to see a clear indicator as to how I start the game.
+- I want playing the game to be intuitive, requiring little explanation.

 As a returning visitor to the website...